jaraco/pip-run/README.rst

     b = BS(res.text, 'html.parser')
     cowsay.dragon(b.find("div", class_="introduction").get_text())

+This executable script is available in the repo as ``examples/pydragon``.
-Executing this script, when saved as ``myscript``, is equivalent to ``pip-run -- myscript``.
+Executing this script is equivalent to executing ``pip-run -- pydragon``.

 By default, ``pip-run`` will re-install dependencies every time a script runs.
-This silently adds a variable amount of startup time depending on how many dependencies there are (use ``pip-run -v -- myscript`` to see the list).
+This silently adds a variable amount of startup time depending on how many dependencies there are (use ``pip-run -v -- pydragon`` to see the list) and if they're available in the local pip cache.
 A script may cache those installs via `Environment Persistence <#Environment-Persistence>`_ by setting ``PIP_RUN_MODE=persist``::

     #!/usr/bin/env PIP_RUN_MODE=persist pip-run
     ...

 Other Script Directives
 -----------------------